-WALLS: The main walls are of a stone construction, with pointed finish.
+WALLS: The main walls are of a stone construction having a pointed finish.

-ROOF: The main roof to the block is pitched and tiled.
-There are additional flat roof details to bay window formations.
-These were not visible for inspection.
+ROOF: The main roof is pitched clad with tiles.
+There are flat roof details to bay window formations, these were not visible for inspection.

-These were not visible for inspection.
 4.0 ACCOMMODATION

-THIRD FLOOR: Entrance Hallway, Lounge, Bedroom, Dining Kitchen and Bathroom.
+THIRD FLOOR: Entrance Vestibule, Hallway, Open Plan Lounge/Kitchen, Two Bedrooms and Centre Shower Room.